uxlfoundation/oneapi-construction-kit/doc/source/cl/external-extensions.rst

 .. note::
    The external extension mechanism also allows for *platform* extensions in addition to *device* extensions.
-Platform extensions are used to extend the entire ComputeAorta platform instead of just one :doc:`/modules/mux` device, but are otherwise similar to device extensions.
+Platform extensions are used to extend the entire oneAPI Construction Kit platform instead of just one :doc:`/modules/mux` device, but are otherwise similar to device extensions.
 Platform extensions are beyond the scope of this documentation, since ComputeMux devices should generally not need to introduce platform extensions.